owenr88/SocialSASS/README.md

 Round icons with the social network's color applied to the background when hovered over.
 The base color can be changed in the social-icons.scss file.

-###Rounded Icon - Background Color corrects and icon spins on hover
+###Rounded Icon - Background Color on hover - Also spins on hover
 `<i class="fa rounded-hover-spin fa-instagram"></i>`

 Round icons with the social network's color applied when hovered over, at the same time as spinning.
 The base color can be changed in the social-icons.scss file.